 Healthcare in Italy is provided to anyone with a mixed Public and Private system.
 Italian law recognizes health as a fundamental right of every person and anyone present in Italy is entitled to a form of healthcare (a concept known as “Universal Health Care“).

-The Italian National Health Service (SSN – Servizio Sanitario Nazionale) is the Public, tax-funded medical assistance, organized and regulated by the Ministry of Health and administered through regional authorities.
-To access the Italian National Health Service you must hold a valid Tessera Sanitaria (Italian Health Insurance Card) or the equivalent from another EU country (the EHIC card – European Health Insurance Card).
+The Italian National Healthcare Service (SSN – Servizio Sanitario Nazionale) is the Public, tax-funded medical assistance, organized and regulated by the Ministry of Health and administered through regional authorities.
+To access the Italian National Healthcare Service you must hold a valid Tessera Sanitaria (Italian Health Insurance Card) or the equivalent from another EU country (the EHIC card – European Health Insurance Card).

-You will be asked to choose your public Primary Care Physician (called medico di base, your personal doctor).
-Once registered with your public Primary Care Physician, you are entitled to free consultations, referrals and prescription refills with this doctor, within his or her office hours.
+You will be asked to choose your public Primary Care Doctor (called medico di base, your personal doctor).
+Once registered with your public doctor, you are entitled to free consultations, referrals and prescription refills with this doctor, within his or her office hours.
 Make sure to choose a doctor who has convenient office hours, especially if you have difficulty leaving work to see the doctor.

 Private healthcare in Italy, as in other countries, is provided at a fee.
 In most cases you will be required to pay upfront for the services, installment payment options are usually available for larger sums (e.g. for hospitalisation or elective surgery).
 As a large percentage of Italians rely on Public Healthcare, Private medical services are rarely overcrowded and usually provide a more comfortable experience and a better customer care.